Rampage Jackson: Pride Fighting Championships

 In 2001, Japan's Pride organization marketed Jackson as a homeless person.
-Jackson, still a relatively unknown fighter, first was matched at Pride 15 against fellow wrestler and Japanese superstar Kazushi Sakuraba, who was at that time Pride's most prominent domestic fighter.
+Jackson, still a relatively unknown fighter, first was matched at Pride 15 against fellow wrestler and Japanese superstar Kazushi Sakuraba, who was at that time considered one of Pride's most prominent domestic fighters.
 Jackson lost due to a rear naked choke from Sakuraba.
-Jackson captivated the Japanese fans with his exciting performance and also gained their respect and admiration for his valiant effort against the much more experienced Sakuraba.

 After beating pro-wrestler Alexander Otsuka in a fight for the Battlarts promotion, Jackson was invited back for Pride 17 where he scored a knockout victory over Otsuka's training partner, Yuki Ishikawa.
 In his next fight, Jackson was disqualified for a low blow against Daijiro Matsui.

 Jackson went on to defeat Masaaki Satake, Igor Vovchanchyn, Kevin Randleman and Mikhail Illoukhine in successive Pride bouts.
 He also made forays into kickboxing with a pair of victories over kickboxer Cyril Abidi, under K-1 rules.
 The first kickboxing bout between Abidi and Jackson was on July 14, 2002.
-Many expected Jackson's wild style of striking would not translate into the K-1 ring, thinking he would be outclassed by such a schooled and disciplined striker as Abidi.
-Instead, Jackson overwhelmed Abidi from the opening bell, and knocked him down less than a minute into the bout.
+Jackson knocked down Abidi less than a minute into the bout.
 Jackson then scored a hard underhand right to the chin of Abidi, knocking him out at 1:55 in the first round.

 Later in the year, Abidi wanted to prove that his loss to Jackson was a fluke, and faced him on the New Year's Eve Inoki Bom-Ba-Ye card, again under K-1 rules.
-Jackson laid a lot of criticism to rest by once again defeating Abidi, this time via decision.
+Jackson once again defeated Abidi.
 It would be Jackson's last kickboxing bout, as he returned to full-time MMA competition afterwards.